 Appendicitis is a painful swelling of the appendix.
-The appendix is a small, thin pouch about 5-10cm (2-4 inches) long.
-It's connected to the large intestine, where stools (faeces) are formed.
+The appendix is a small, thin pouch about 5 to 10cm (2 to 4 inches) long.
+It's connected to the large intestine, where poo forms.

 Appendicitis typically starts with a pain in the middle of your tummy (abdomen) that may come and go.

 Within hours, the pain travels to the lower right-hand side, where the appendix usually lies, and becomes constant and severe.

 Pressing on this area, coughing or walking may make the pain worse.

 If you have abdominal pain that's gradually getting worse, contact your GP or local out-of-hours service ↗ immediately.